pedroscortes/ml_algorithms_from_scratch/README.md

 - Naive Bayes
 - XGBoost

+⚠️ Note
-⚠️ This repo is a work in progress! ⚠️
+This repo is a work in progress!
+Star the repository to stay updated with new implementations.